 In the fifty year period from 1750 to 1800, Edinburgh led the world in science and philosophy.
 It was the "Capital of the Mind" and "The Athens of the North".
 The latter appelation also refers to the enlightened town planning of the New Town in 1766 which was to eventually confer World Heritage status on the city.

 So what is there to experience on a tour?
 This half or full-day walking tour covers both the old medieval and the new Georgian towns, meeting the various influential residents such as philosopher David Hume, his friend and economist Adam Smith, the writers Sir Walter Scott, Robert Burns and Robert Louis Stevenson (Kidnapped, Treasure Island) and many others who shaped the course of the industrial and intellectual revolutions.
 There's poetry, architecture from the sublime to the seedy, science, art, poverty and grandure.

-The total distance walked is about three miles for the full day, two for the half-day, all on made paths and with steep staricases in some places.
+The total distance walked is about three miles for the full day, about one mile for the half-day, all on made paths and with steep staricases in some places.
 Much of the tour is outdoors, with frequent dipping into museums and galleries to pick one or two pieces that illustrate the story.Grade* B

 Transport can be provided for tours of Kilmartin or Glen Lyon when:

 A = Flat, path walks, not arduous, suitable for low mobility and wheels.